 Ensuring Proper Development

 Developmental pediatrics tracks the normal development of children so abnormalities can be detected.
-These abnormalities are usually indicators of mental or physical illness.
+These abnormalities are usually indicators of mental or physical conditions.

 Dr. Akey has a passion for developmental pediatrics.
-As a Mission Viejo children’s doctor, he deals with concerned parents all the time.
+As a telemedicine doctor, he deals with concerned parents all the time.
 Our knowledge and experience can help determine whether your child is developing normally or if they may have a developmental disorder.

 - Disruptive behavior